What Is Psychosis? Symptoms, Diagnosis and Treatment

 The 1990s were marked in psychiatry by a series of new, so-called atypical antipsychotics, intended to be less prone to side effects and more effective than the old medications.
 Drugs such as risperidone, amisulpride, and quetiapine were introduced to the market.

 Today, a wide range of different psychopharmaceuticals is available.
-Current pharmaceutical research approaches schizophrenia as the result of chemical imbalance of neurotransmitters in the brain, which on the neurobiological level is true.
-However, the oset of schizophrenia depends not only on the genetic, inherited predisposition but also on external triggers such as environmental and traumatizing life events.
+Current pharmaceutical research approaches spsychoses, among them schizophrenia, as the result of chemical imbalance of neurotransmitters in the brain, which on the neurobiological level is true.
+However, the oset of psychosis depends not only on the genetic, inherited predisposition but also on external triggers such as environmental and traumatizing life events.

 Dr. Gregor Kowal - The Best Psychiatrist in Dubai | CHMC